What to do in the garden in September

 How to Prune Lavender

-Pruning lavender does help to make it a nice shape and although some Lavender flowers early in the year, many lavender are still flowering in September.
+Pruning lavender does help to make it a nice shape and although some Lavender flowers early in the year, there are lavender still flowering in September.
 Whenever the Lavender flowers, it should be pruned lightly when the flowers are spent and pruned into a tidy into compact neat shape for next year.
 Don't cut into the woody stems because they will not easily re generate.

 Last chance to Prune Wisteria